elpython3/Super-Space-Defense/README.md

 Welcome to this repository!
 Unfortunately, you will have to follow the hacker's guide, until I find out how to add executables made in Python onto a repository.

+Users on mac, please try using the Linux steps.

 # HACKER'S GUIDE